 - drugs in the system

-1. Wash your hands.
+- Wash your hands.

-2. Remove sterile container from packaging and write your name on the label, if provided.
+- Remove sterile container from packaging and write your name on the label, if provided.

-4. Females spread their labia with one hand and start urinating into the toilet, then put the urine container under the genital area with the other hand to catch the stream of urine without touching any skin.
+- Females should then spread their labia with one hand and start urinating into the toilet.
+With the other hand, they should put the urine container under the genital area to catch the stream of urine without touching any skin.

-6. Place the lid on the container and set it on the sink or someplace stable while you finish urinating into the toilet.
+- Place the lid on the container and set it on the sink or someplace stable while you finish urinating into the toilet.

-7. Screw the lid securely on the container and wipe it off.
+- Screw the lid securely on the container and wipe it off.
 Wash your hands and drop off the container to the lab as instructed.